Reading and Writing JSON Files in Python

 Reading JSON from APIs

 When working with HTTP APIs, you often receive JSON responses.
-The requests library makes this seamless:
+The requests library handles the parsing for you:

 import requests